Eschatologue/CM_wiki/docs/class/paladin/index.md

 You gain a Fighting Style feat of your choice (see chapter 5 for feats).
 Instead of choosing one of those feats, you can choose the option below.

-***Blessed Warrior.*** You learn two Cleric cantrips of your choice (see the Cleric class's section for a list of Cleric spells). *Guidance* and *Sacred Flame* are recommended.
+***Blessed Warrior.*** You learn two Cleric cantrips of your choice (see the Cleric class's section for a list of Cleric spells). [:spell-lv0: Guidance] and *[:spell-lv0: Sacred Flame] are recommended.
 The chosen cantrips count as Paladin spells for you, and Charisma is your spellcasting ability for them.
 Whenever you gain a Paladin level, you can replace one of these cantrips with another Cleric cantrip.

 ### Level 2: Paladin's Smite

-You always have the Divine Smite spell prepared.
+You always have the [:spell-lv1: Divine Smite] spell prepared.
 In addition, you can cast it without expending a spell slot, but you must finish a Long Rest before you can cast it in this way again.

 ### Level 2: Divine Smite (Optional)

-If you take this feature, you must forgo the **Paladin's Smite** feature from Level 2 and the *Divine Smite* spell is removed from your spell list.
+If you take this feature, you must forgo the Paladin's Smite feature and the [:spell-lv1: Divine Smite] spell is removed from your spell list.

 When you damage a creature with a melee weapon attack or an Unarmed Strike, you can expend a spell slot to cause that attack to deal bonus :dmg-radi: Radiant damage to the target.

 This bonus damage is 2d8 for a level 1 spell slot and it increases by 1d8 for each spell slot level above 1, to a maximum of 5d8.
-The damage increases by 1d8 if the target is an undead or a fiend, to a maximum of 6d8.
+The damage increases by 1d8 if the target is an Undead or a Fiend, to a maximum of 6d8.

 ### Level 3: Channel Divinity